Relocation Guide

 Language Barriers

-While English is common in urban areas and among younger generations, most public institutions and healthcare facilities operate primarily in Portuguese.
+While English is common in some urban areas and among younger generations, most public institutions and healthcare facilities operate primarily in Portuguese.

 • Administrative forms and documents are usually available only in Portuguese.